-The introduction of the new Residence Nil Rate Band (RNRB) began in April 2017 and is ongoing.
-It is an additional inheritance tax allowance that applies to an estate where the family home is left to direct lineal descendants.
+The RNRB is an additional inheritance tax allowance that applies to an estate where the family home is left to direct lineal descendants.
 These include children, grandchildren, foster children and step children.
+Frustratingly, if you do not have any direct lineal descendants, this allowance will not apply to your estate.

 Potential allowance of £1 million for a married couple

 When a spouse or civil partner dies and does not use their full NRB or RNRB, the unused percentage of those allowances can be transferred to the estate of their surviving spouse or civil partner.
-This means that a couple who are married or in civil partnership will have a potential combined tax free allowance of £1 million from the 2020/2021 tax year onwards.
-This is provided that they own a property worth at least £350,000, which they leave to their direct lineal descendants.
+This means that a couple who are married or in civil partnership will have a potential combined tax free allowance of £1 million.
+This is provided that they own a property worth at least £350,000, which they leave to their direct lineal descendants and their estate does not exceed £2million.
+Please note that if someone has sold, given away or downsized to a less valuable home before they die their estate may still be able to claim the RNRB if they qualify under the downsizing provisions.

 Potential double taxation for cohabiting couples

-The transferable allowances do not apply to cohabiting, unmarried couples, and additionally such couples do not benefit from the spousal exemption from inheritance tax when leaving their estate to one another.
-Couples in this situation are often described as a ‘common law husband or wife’, however there is no such thing as far as the inheritance tax rules are concerned.
+The transferable allowances do not apply to cohabiting, unmarried couples.
+Additionally such couples do not benefit from the spousal exemption from inheritance tax when leaving their estate to one another.
+Couples in this situation are often described as a ‘common law husband or wife’; however, there is no such thing as far as the inheritance tax rules are concerned.
 It is therefore especially important for cohabiting, unmarried couples to take advice with regards to their Wills so as to ensure that they do not fall foul of double taxation, where essentially their assets are taxed as part of each estate in turn.

 Inheritance tax planning: Trusts & the RNRB

-When considering your Will, it is now also important to ensure that you do not lose your Residence Nil Rate Band.
+When considering your Will, it is now also important to ensure that you do not lose your RNRB.

-Unfortunately the legislation appears to suggest that where the family home is placed into a Discretionary Trust by a Will, the Residence Nil Rate Band may not apply.
-Similarly where the home or a share in it is held on a Life Interest Trust for the surviving spouse, the Residence Nil Rate Band will not always apply on the survivor’s death.
-Whilst the Trustees of such Trusts may be able to avoid this happening, it is prudent to address your Will and review any existing Trusts now to avoid such a scenario occurring in the first place.
-Many so called ‘Pilot Trusts’ were set up prior to the Nil Rate Band being made transferable between spouses, and are therefore no longer required for married couples.
+Unfortunately the legislation suggests that where the family home is placed into a Discretionary Trust by a Will, the RNRB may not apply.
+Similarly where the home or a share in it is held on a Life Interest Trust for the surviving spouse followed by a further trust for the children, the RNRB will not necessarily apply on the survivor’s death.
+While the Trustees of such Trusts may be able to avoid this happening through deeds of appointment, it is prudent to address your Will and review any existing Trusts now to avoid such a scenario occurring in the first place.

 Inheritance tax planning: Grandchildren

-Additionally the current legislation provides that where a grandchild is inheriting the main residence under a Will and an age contingency of 21 or over is set for that inheritance, the Residence Nil Rate Band may be lost as the gift is too remote to benefit from the relief.
+Additionally the current legislation provides that where a grandchild is inheriting the main residence under a Will and an age contingency is set, the Residence Nil Rate Band may be lost as it is not seen as passing immediately to a lineal descendant.
 Again, it is important to consider this when making your Will.

 Disclaimer: While we do all that is possible in terms of ensuring its accuracy, this blog contains general information only.
 Nothing in these pages constitutes legal advice.
 You need to consult a suitably qualified lawyer from the firm on any specific legal problem or matter.